 SCJN Electronic Newsletter: This monthly newsletter features a snapshot of NACDL's state crminal justice priorities, as well as, recent internal and external criminal justice reports, information on upcoming events, webinars, current state legislative reform efforts, legislative tracking, action alerts and more!

-State Legislative Tracking: View state criminal justice legislation in all 50 states and Washington, DC that NACDL is currently tracking!
+State Legislative Tracking: Click the banner below to view state criminal justice legislation in all 50 states and Washington, D.C. that NACDL is currently tracking!

 NACDL's Advocacy Resource Center: Find advocacy tools, guides, and services to get in contact and build relationships with your elected officials.